TezosTaqueria/taqueria/taqueria-plugin-smartpy-legacy/README.md

 # Taqueria SmartPy Plugin

-The SmartPy plugin provides tasks to work with SmartPy smart contracts such as compiling and testing
+The SmartPy plugin provides tasks to work with SmartPy smart contracts written in the legacy syntax (up to SmartPy v0.16) such as compiling and testing.

 ## Requirements